cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The constructions described here presume that the relevant non-private parameters (`enc`, `psk_id`, etc.) are transported between the sender and the recipient by some application making use of HPKE.
-Moreover, a recipient with more than one public key needs some way of determining which of its public keys were used for the encapsulation operation.
+Moreover, a recipient with more than one public key needs some way of determining which of its public keys was used for the encapsulation operation.
 As an example, applications may send this information alongside a ciphertext from the sender to the recipient.
 Specification of such a mechanism is left to the application.
 See {{message-encoding}} for more